 Checkpoint 3 (SE 17th St./Eisenhower Blvd.): 6 AM - 10 PM

 This list satisfies 33 Code of Federal Regulations (CFR) 105.515(a) which specifies items that the Coast Guard prohibits all persons from bringing onboard any cruise ship or through terminal screening operations regulated under 33 CFR part 105:

 Unmanned Aerial Vehicles (Drones)

 Florida State Statute 311.12 (7) ̶ Seaport security standards; inspections; compliance; appeals ̶ makes it unlawful to:

 Persons exempt from this law:

-Persons requesting for an exemption to this law must do so in writing to the Port Director.
-These requests must include a copy of your State of Florida Concealed Weapons / Firearms permit and written explanation from your employer indicating a legitimate need for you to posses a weapon as a part of your employment on the seaport.
+Persons requesting for an exemption to this law must do so in writing to the Port Director at firstname.lastname@example.org.
+These requests must include a copy of your State of Florida Concealed Weapons / Firearms permit and written explanation from your employer indicating a legitimate need for you to possess a weapon as a part of your employment on the seaport.